zhaoak/NOBODYMOVE/ui/windowing.md

 A `uiWindow` and `uiElement` only render if its parent's `shouldRender` property is true.

 A window's rendering function is always called before its children's rendering functions.
-Since elements cannot contain windows, this means that elements will always visually render on top of windows.
+This means that child elements will always visually render on top of their parent window.

 ### `uiWindow` exclusive properties

+- `windowUid`(num): UID value for this `uiWindow`
 - `contains`(tbl, int-keyed): An ordered list of a `uiWindow`s children
 - `scrollable`(bool, default false): Whether the window's contents can be scrolled
 - `currentScrollOffset`(num): How many pixels down the window is currently scrolled
 - `create`(func): "Creation" function, see "How to use" section
-- `draw`(func): rendering function for window
-- `name`(string): Used as key for table in `uiWindowList`

 ## uiElement (uiElements.lua)